JaPNaA/flowEditor/src/plugins/visualNovel/Specs.md

 Pointers to graphics must have values greater than 0.

-By convention, graphic 1 is the parent to all non-ui graphics, and graphic 2 is a parent to all ui graphics.
+By convention graphics 1-4 form this tree:
+  - graphic 3 (parent of non-ui)
+    - graphic 1 (parent of non-background)
+      - by default, all graphics without a specified parent make graphic 1 the parent
+    - graphic 2 (parent of background graphics)
+  - graphic 4 (parent of ui graphics)

 Pointers to "special" graphics have a value less than 0.
   - -1: **stage graphic**